Setting Lower Bounds on Truthfulness: Workload Minimization in Inter-Domain Routing

-Unfortunately, it can be shown that any mechanism that minimizes the total cost (and in particular the mechanism in~\cite{FPSS}) cannot obtain a good approximation ratio.
+Unfortunately, it can be shown that any mechanism that minimizes the total cost (and in particular the mechanism in~\cite{FPSS}) cannot obtain a better approximation ratio.

-\begin{claim} Any mechanism that minimizes the total cost of the routing tree cannot achieve an approximation ratio strictly better than $n$ for the workload minimization problem in inter-domain routing. \end{claim} \begin{proof}
+\begin{theorem} Any mechanism that minimizes the total cost of the routing tree cannot achieve an approximation ratio strictly better than $n$ for the workload minimization problem in inter-domain routing. \end{theorem} \begin{proof} Recall the routing instance in Figure $1$.

-Consider the routing instance in figure $1$.
-Each source node has a single packet it wishes to send to the destination.
-The number beside every directed link $(u,v)$ in these figures represents the cost $u$ incurs for transferring a packet to $v$.
 Observe, that any total-cost minimizing mechanism would choose the routing tree in which both $y$ and $z$ send packets through $x$, and $x$ forwards packets directly to $d$.
 This means that the workload on $x$ is $3$.
-However, if all nodes chose to send their packets directly to $d$ we would reach a workload of $1+\epsilon$.
-Clearly, the example in figure $1$ can be generalized to $n$ source nodes.
-Notice also that a similar example can be used to show that the claim holds for singe-dimensional problems.
+However, if all nodes chose to send their packets directly to $d$ we would reach a maximum workload of $1+\epsilon$.
+Clearly, the example in Figure $1$ can be generalized to $n$ source nodes.
+Notice also that a similar example can be used to show that the theorem holds for singe-dimensional problems.
 The idea is to replace the link $(y, d)$ with the links $(y, y'), (y', d)$ and the link $(z, d)$ with $(z, z'), (z', d)$ while $c_y(y, y')=c_z(z, z')=0$, and $c_{y'}=c_{z'}=1+\epsilon$ assuming $x, y, z$ have each a single packet to send, and $y', z'$ have no packets to send to the destination. \end{proof}

-Therefore, there exists a tradeoff between the goal of minimizing the total-cost and the goal of minimizing the workload.
+Therefore, there exists a trade-off between the goal of minimizing the total-cost and the goal of minimizing the workload.
 It would be interesting to construct a truthful mechanism that optimizes (or at least closely approximates) the minimal workload.
-We present two negative results for this problem (see the Appendix~\ref{LBs-Inter-Domain}).
-In a follow-up work, Gamzu~\cite{Gamzu} improved our truthful lower bound for minimizing the workload in inter-domain routing from $\frac{1 + \sqrt{5}}{2} \approx 1.618$ to 2, and our randomized truthful lower bound from $\frac{3+\sqrt{5}}{4} \approx 1.309$ to 2.
+We present two negative results for this problem in Appendix~\ref{LBs-Inter-Domain}.
+In a follow-up work, Gamzu~\cite{Gamzu} improved our truthful lower bound for minimizing the workload in inter-domain routing from $\frac{1 + \sqrt{5}}{2} \approx 1.618$ to $2$, and our universally-truthful randomized lower bound from $\frac{3 + \sqrt{5}}{4} \approx 1.309$ to $2$.